 Indonesia is the 4th most populous country in the world, with around 250 million people.
 Indonesian.

-Since the Indonesian economy is growing northward means more jobs in the country and those who can speak the language fluently.
+Since the Indonesian economy is growing northward, there will be more jobs in the country and more people who can speak the language fluently.

 There are many good reasons to learn Bahasa Indonesia.
 The language can empower you by acquiring the potential to obtain employment in Southeast Asia.